Sol-Client/client/README.md

 There may be mod loaders like Forge and Fabric, which are perfectly good, but are not as simple and easy to use.

 ## Safety
-I open sourced this client because not enough clients are open source (even OptiFine is closed source).
+I made the code for this client available, because not enough clients are open source (even OptiFine is closed source).

-If you are suspicous, you can easily look through all the code.
+If you are suspicous, you can look at the code.

 This client has been tested by multiple people on Hypixel, and it disables disallowed mods automatically.

+## Bugs

 ## Credits
 [TheKodeToad](https://github.com/TheKodeToad) / [mcblueparrot](https://mine.ly/mcblueparrot.1): Programmer.